weyoss/redis-smq/README.md

 ## Features

  * **[High-performance message processing](docs/performance.md)**
- * **Scalable**: A queue can be consumed by multiple concurrent consumers, running on different hosts.
+ * **Scalable**: You can run multiple instances concurrently in the same host, or in different hosts.
  * **Persistent**: Messages are not lost in case of consumer failures.
  * **Atomic**: A message can be delivered only to one consumer at a time.
  * **[Message expiration](docs/api/message.md#messageprototypesetttl)**: A message will not be delivered if it has been in a queue for longer